dagster-io/dagster/docs/docs-beta/docs/guides/deployment/docker.md

 ```

 Additionally, the following files should be in the same directory as the Docker file:
-- A `workspace.yaml` to tell the web server and daemon the location of the code servers
+- A `workspace.yaml` to tell the webserver and daemon the location of the code servers
 - A `dagster.yaml` to configure the Dagster instance

 ## Define a Docker image for each code location